Skip to main content

 Dupixent can cause a range of side effects, from mild to life-threatening.
 They can also vary, depending on the condition being treated.
 Serious side effects are rare, but they’re something to watch out for.

-Common Dupixent side effects include:
+Common or mild Dupixent side effects include:

 • Injection site reactions